jonas4040/jonas4040/README.md

 ### Hello, my name is Jonas.

-I'm currently working on IT support.<br/>
-I'm currently learning Java SE to get my OCP Java SE Certification.<br/>
+I'm currently working on IT support, learning Java SE and Relational Databases in SQL.

 You can find me at LinkedIn: https://br.linkedin.com/in/jonasflp